ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 1.md

 SELECT eno, e_firstname, e_lastname, emp_job FROM employees WHERE sex = 'F';
 ```

-For example, an index would be created on the Genter (SEX) column of the table EMPLOYEES witht he number of employees, and the value of this column would be either 'M' or 'F'.
+For example, an index would be created on the Gender (SEX) column of the table EMPLOYEES witht he number of employees, and the value of this column would be either 'M' or 'F'.

 If there are as many male employees as female employees, a full scan would be faster than an index scan.
 However, if there are many more male employees than female employees, an index scan would be faster than a full scan.
 If a column has only two different values, the query optimizer assumes that half of the rows contain each value and uses the cost-based approach to perform a full scan.